cheickdo/riskproc/README.md

 # nproc
 Implementation of a RV32I compliant RISC-V processor in Verilog

+The implementation currently only supports user and machine mode execution

 The implementation is word addressable meaning that load and store for half words and bytes is not completely supported and in actuality sign extends the byte/word to the entire 32bit width.
 Changing to support byte addressability might be considered in the future.

 TODO: